 New Features on FreeConference.com

 If you already use conference calling, you will still be surprised how many new Features have been cooked up even in the last year.
 Santa’s communication technology workshop never sleeps, and the little elves are constantly making communication easier.

 Did you know that many places of worship are using Call Recording to get an MP3 file of their weekly sermons emailed to them to post on the web for their wandering flocks?

 Call Recording is great for creating instant, free podcasts and videos of presentations too.

 Transcription of recorded calls is a new feature that churns out meeting minutes in, well, minutes, without burdening staff, letting your company skip the stenography and focus on what you are good at.

-Keeping your business fresh
+Keep your business fresh.

 Keeping up with evolution is what getting your business prepared for a better New Year is all about.

 Your social media profiles and brand take a little time and reflection, and you won’t see immediate results.

 For instant gratification, try incorporating some new communication tricks like Screen Sharing, or checking out this year’s more sophisticated Moderator Controls.
 FreeConference.com call features have extremely easy learning curves, and promote happier employees, better communication, and more profit.